meilisearch/meilisearch-wordpress/README.md

 # ⚠️ WIP: meilisearch-wordpress ⚠️

-MeiliSearch plugin for wordpress
+MeiliSearch plugin for WordPress

 This plugin is under development and not ready to be used!

-- Custom plugin for MeiliSearch integration in Wordpress
+- Custom plugin for MeiliSearch integration in WordPress
-- Custom Widget to integrate a search bar to your Wordpress site using [Instant MeiliSearch](https://github.com/meilisearch/instant-meilisearch)
+- Custom Widget to integrate a search bar to your WordPress site using [Instant MeiliSearch](https://github.com/meilisearch/instant-meilisearch)